-How can you be exposed to Vinyl Chloride through water?
+Exposure to Vinyl Chloride through Water

 Louisiana Residents take note the Ohio River empties into the Mississippi River.
 The drinking water source for Orleans, Jefferson, St. Bernard, Plaquemines, and St. Charles Parishes.
 It is unknown if the river is contaminated enough to affect water in the Mississippi.
 However, some level of contamination is guaranteed.

 Free Water Analysis

 To learn more about protecting your family from these contaminants, contact Torres Water Company at 504-838-8345.
 We offer a Free Water Analysis to ensure your water is safe.